tbrowder/Abbreviations/README.md

   * The Raku community for help with subroutine signatures.

-COPYRIGHT AND LICENSE
+COPYRIGHT and LICENSE
 =====================

 Copyright &#x00A9; 2020 Tom Browder

-This library is free software; you may redistribute it or modify it under the Artistic License 2.0.
+This library is free software; you may redistribute or modify it under the Artistic License 2.0.